 The Coquitlam River is well suited to conducting Steelhead redd surveys and provides useful information for assessing the benefits to Steelhead of Treatment 1 and 2.
-Estimates of adult Steelhead abundance and egg deposition based on total redd counts may be systematically biased high or low due to uncertainty about the number of redds each females constructs, but can still be expected to provide a sensitive and reliable index of recruitment during 2005-2020.
+Estimates of Steelhead spawner abundance and egg deposition based on total redd counts may be systematically biased high or low due to annual variation in number of redds each females constructs and the sex ratio but can still be expected to provide a useful index of recruitment.